This post may contain affiliate links from which i can earn a commission

-determines how much carbs, protein, and fat you should eat to have optimum health.
-Keeping this balance when we are in menopause could help counteract some of the more negative symptoms we suffer.
+Your metabolic type determines the right mix of carbs, protein, and fat you should eat to have optimum health.
+Keeping this balance when you’re in menopause could help counteract some of the more negative symptoms.

 Do you like sweet or salty foods?
 Perhaps you prefer a mixture of both.
 Each of us has a unique metabolism type which means the foods we eat affect our waistlines as well as our personalities.

 This is great because I’m Type A which means I can blame eating buckets of chips and salted cashews on my metabolism type and not my inability to control myself!